 This blog is about how to train dogs of breeds that are considered of so-called “average intelligence”.

-It’s also about how I am able to stay at home with my dogs and how we are able to do many activities even though my dogs are considered “stubborn” or “less intelligent breeds”.
+I also love to write about how I am able to stay at home with my dogs and how we are able to do many activities even though my dogs are considered “stubborn” or “less intelligent breeds”.

 Dogs of “average” intelligence need a little more “outside motivation” to learn.